 James L. Dolan

 As executive chairman of The Madison Square Garden Company (MSG), James L. Dolan oversees the company's many entities, including its world-famous arena complex, professional sports teams, sports and entertainment networks, and historic showplaces.
-Mr. Dolan also serves as president and chief executive officer of Cablevision Systems Corporation, one of the nation's leading media and telecommunications companies.
+Mr. Dolan also serves as chief executive officer of Cablevision Systems Corporation, one of the nation's leading media and telecommunications companies.

 In his role at The Madison Square Garden Company, Mr. Dolan is responsible for the Company's overall growth strategy and manages all of its operations.
 He also serves as governor to the National Basketball Association and the National Hockey League on behalf of the New York Knicks and Rangers.

 Over the past few years, Mr. Dolan has taken additional steps to expand MSG's entertainment properties.
 They include the addition of The Chicago Theatre, which was built in 1921 as one of the country's most opulent motion picture houses, and the Forum, which has been a celebrated arena in the Greater Los Angeles area since its opening in 1967.
-MSG also extended its music business, acquiring a minority-equity interest in Front Line Management, which was recently acquired by Live Nation, the world's largest live entertainment company.

-Mr. Dolan serves on the board of directors for The Madison Square Garden Company and AMC Networks, and he is a member of Cablevision's board of directors and its executive committee.
+Mr. Dolan serves on the board of directors for The Madison Square Garden Company and AMC Networks, and is a member of Cablevision's board of directors and its executive committee.
 He is also on the board of The Lustgarten Foundation, an organization he helped found in 1998 which today is the nation's largest private supporter of pancreatic cancer research.
-In addition, he sits on the boards of Live Nation, C-SPAN and the Breathe Easy Play Hard Foundation, and is a member of the New York University Steinhardt Dean's Council.
+In addition, he sits on the boards of Tribeca Enterprises, C-SPAN and the Breathe Easy Play Hard Foundation, and is a member of the New York University Steinhardt Dean's Council.